thehiddendatacentre/Single_Supply_Synth_Circuits/Fourses_Shmance/fourses_shmance.md

 I had PCBs made for these!
 The Gerber files are in the repository.

+**Note** - There is a n error on the PCB.
+Pin 15 (Reset B) on the 4520 must be connected to ground.
+The easiest way to do this is to connect pint 15 to pin 8 with a short piece of wire on the backside of the board.

 ![fourses_shmance_pcb](fourses_shmance_pcb.png)

 * There are two simple sh'mances on each PCB.
 The CD4520 and CD4015 are both dual chips, so it seemed rude not to.